mbrochh/mbrochh-blog/content/letsencrypt.md

 However, I still struggled a bit with that guide, so here are my notes:

-First we need to login as root and install Letsencrypt:
+First we need to login as root and install Letsencrypt.

+NOTE: If you are using AWS, you are probably logging in as "ubuntu", so make sure to replace `root` with `ubuntu` in the snippets:

 ```
 sudo git clone https://github.com/letsencrypt/letsencrypt /opt/letsencrypt